tolubass/Covid-Data_Analysis/README.md

 **Aim**:

-My aim of doing this project is to get valuable meaning and insight of how the covid-19 rate has incraesed or reduced cross teh countries. also to know the trend of death/recovered/active cases and to compare all togther
+My aim of doing this project is to get valuable meaning and insight of how the covid-19 rate has increased or reduced cross some countries. also to know the trend of death/recovered/active cases and to compare all together

 **Source of data**: